Skip to main content

 img-06-script-setup.png

 When installing Bitdefender Endpoint Security Tools using the full kit, you must pay attention to the version you choose.
-You cannot install a macOS kit for Intel on a Mac with Apple silicon and vice versa.
+You cannot install a macOS kit for Intel on a Mac with Apple silicon or vice versa.

 2. Click Download in the upper-side of the page.

-3. From the drop-down menu, select macOS kit (Intel x86) or macOS kit (Apple M1).
-Downloading the corresponding file takes longer than macOS Downloader due to bigger size.
+3. In the drop-down menu, select macOS kit (Intel x86) or macOS kit (Apple M1).

 4. Double-click the Bitdefender_for_MAC.dmg (Intel file) or Bitdefender_for_MAC_ARM.dmg (Apple M1 file) to view the content.